SparkPlugCapital/voltron-translate/README.md

 Add the appropriate attributes to your strong params, so on, so on...

-## Things to Note
+## Note

-Setting `Voltron.config.translate.enabled` to `false` will never break any __() call, it simply causes it to ignore the locale argument (if specified) and return the interpolated string using the latter arguments (again, if any)
+Setting `Voltron.config.translate.enabled` to `false` will never break any `__()` call, it simply causes it to ignore the locale argument (if specified) and return the interpolated string using the latter arguments (again, if any)

-Disabling translations simply disables any IO related actions that would occur normally, like building or looking up translations when __() methods are called.
+Disabling translations simply disables any IO related actions that would occur normally, like building or looking up translations when `__()` methods are called.

 It also disables the locale specific text translation on any method call that was targeted with `translates`, meaning `@company.name(:es)` would be the equivalent of calling `@company.name`.
 Note that `@company.name_es` would still work as it normally would.